 We did it!
 14 people from the course got their designs into the group submission, and the project was accepted for fabrication.
 Silicon here we come!

-You can get all the details on all the projects from the
+You can get all the details on all the projects submitted to MPW2 here - you’ll need to select the MPW2 filter.

-And see how I put the application together here.
+And see how I put the application together here, with the repo here.

 Quad PWM FET Drivers